chaofengc/IQA-PyTorch/README.md

 }
 ```

-Please also consider to cite our new work `TOPIQ` if it is useful:
+Please also consider to cite our new work `TOPIQ` if it is useful to you:
 ```
+@misc{chen2023topiq,
+      title={TOPIQ: A Top-down Approach from Semantics to Distortions for Image Quality Assessment}, author={Chaofeng Chen and Jiadi Mo and Jingwen Hou and Haoning Wu and Liang Liao and Wenxiu Sun and Qiong Yan and Weisi Lin}, year={2023},
+      eprint={2308.03060},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}
 ```

 ## :heart: Acknowledgement